dorneanu/roam/content/books/stolen_focus.md

 > distracted that you lose your sense of the daylight, James says, ‘In many ways
 > you may not even be able to figure out who you are, what you wanted to do, [or]
 > where you want to go.

+#### Layers of attention {#layers-of-attention}

+-   First layer of attention: **spotlight**
+    -   Focus on immediate actions (e.g., making coffee, finding glasses, reading a chapter).
+    -   Involves narrowing down focus.
+    -   Distraction disrupts near-term actions.
+-   Second layer of attention: **starlight**
+    -   Focus on longer-term goals (e.g., writing a book, setting up a business, being a good parent).
+    -   Acts as a guide when feeling lost, like stars in the sky.
+    -   Distraction causes loss of sight of longer-term goals.
+-   Third layer of attention: **daylight**
+    -   Enables understanding of longer-term goals.
+    -   Requires clear thinking and reflection.
+    -   Compared to daylight illuminating a scene clearly.
+    -   Distraction can lead to losing sense of personal identity and direction.

 #### 242 {#242}